Renfrewshire a Scottish County’s Hidden Past

 In the early 1860s the firm expanded and an additional dam was constructed to the east of the old Kilbarchan to Bridge of Weir Road.
 This second dam was used to supply water for Hardie Starke’s new Locher Bleachfield.
 By 1871 Hardie, Stark & Co. employed 134 workers at their Locher printworks and bleachfields.

-William Edward Hardie, the senior partner from the 1850s played a significant role in the community and was instrumental in establishing the building of the Bridge of Weir Railway of which he was a director.
+William Edmund Hardie, the senior partner from the 1850s played a significant role in the community and was instrumental in establishing the building of the Bridge of Weir Railway of which he was a director.
 He died in 1885 and is buried with other members of the Hardie, Starke and Williamson families in Kilbarchan West Church graveyard.

 By the end of the nineteenth century the calico printing industry was in decline.
 Hardie Stark & Co. was by then, a relatively small concern and was sold to the Calico Printers Association.
 Under director George Williamson, the Locher printfield continued to operate for another twenty five years.